-Like most animals, geese are happiest when they have lots of space to roam and explore, in addition to an indoor space that protects them from the elements.
+Like most animals, Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. are happiest when they have lots of space to roam and explore, in addition to an indoor space that protects them from the elements.
 As waterfowl, they also need lots of access to open water sources for cleaning, splashing, and swimming.
 While predators can be a concern for mammalian residents, geese and other bird species are especially vulnerable, so it is important to keep predator-proofing in mind when designing both indoor and outdoor spaces.

 Indoor Living Spaces For Geese

-A barn, shed, or garage can make a suitable indoor living space for geese, so long as certain guidelines are followed.
-Whether you are building something from scratch, or turning a prefab or pre-existing structure into a goose living space, you’ll need to take certain steps to ensure the space is appropriate for your residents.
+A barn, shed, or garage can make a suitable indoor The indoor or outdoor area where an animal resident lives, eats, and rests. for geese, so long as certain guidelines are followed.
+Whether you are building something from scratch, or turning a prefab or pre-existing structure into a Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. living space, you’ll need to take certain steps to ensure the space is appropriate for your residents.
 While there are many commonalities between living spaces that are appropriate for geese and those that are appropriate for chickens or other birds, and it is possible to create spaces that are appropriate for multiple species of birds, it’s important to point out that geese have specific and unique needs that must be met.
 In addition to the considerations below, keep in mind that it’s best if the entrance to a goose’s indoor living space is at ground level, or very close to it.
 Geese are a bit less nimble than chickens, and can have trouble with big jumps and steep grades.
 If the entrance is above ground level, you should offer a wide ramp on a gentle incline.
 Sturdy wooden ramps work well, and the addition of thin, horizontal strips of wood spaced every six inches or so will help provide traction on the ramp.
 Make sure the ramp does not have any sharp or rough areas that could damage a goose’s delicate foot webbing, and opt for ramps that are at least as wide as the doorway.
 While ramps typically work well with the above modifications, some geese may prefer short, wide steps.
 Even a ground level exit could be difficult for a goose to navigate if it has an elevated threshold.
 Whatever your setup, watch closely to ensure your goose residents are able to move between the indoors and outdoors easily.

 When creating living spaces, it is important to ensure that your residents have enough space.
 There are many factors to consider when determining how much space geese need; there is no magic number we have to offer.
 Not all residents are going to do well with the general recommendations offered online, or even those offered by established sanctuaries, so you’ll need to be prepared to expand their living space if that’s what they need.